Sheffield Rules: The rouge

 The rouge originated in the Eton Field Game, where it was awarded when a player touched the ball down behind the opponents' goal-line in a somewhat similar manner to today's "try" in rugby.

 Sheffield FC encountered the rouge in a match of 17 December 1860, when the club played against the 58th Regiment, winning by one goal and 10 rouges to one goal and 5 rouges.
 Reports of later Sheffield FC games during 1860 and 1861, however, do not mention rouges.
-At the club's annual meeting in October 1861, as mentioned above, Sheffield FC specifically rejected a proposal to add rouges to its own code.
+At the club's annual meeting in October 1861, Sheffield FC specifically rejected a proposal to add rouges to its own code.

 Although the Sheffield laws defining the rouge bore a great deal of similarity to the equivalent rules of the Eton Field Game, there were also significant differences.
-Sheffield made use of "rouge flags" on the goal-line at a distance of 4 yd from each goal-post (as mentioned above, these flags had been added to the field of play in 1861).
+Sheffield made use of "rouge flags" on the goal-line at a distance of 4 yd from each goal-post (these flags had been added to the field of play in 1861).
 A rouge could be scored by touching the ball down only after it had been kicked between the two rouge flags, without going into the goal (Eton did not use rouge flags, permitting a rouge to be scored at any distance from the goal).
 Sheffield also removed Eton's requirement that the attacking player who kicked the ball behind the goal-line had to be "bullied" (tackled / mauled).

 In the Sheffield 1862 rules, as at Eton, the rouge was immediately followed by a set-piece in front of goal ("one of the defending side must stand post two yards in front of the goal sticks").
-In the Eton game, we know from detailed descriptions that this situation was somewhat similar to a rugby scrummage.
+In the Eton game, detailed descriptions show that this situation was somewhat similar to a rugby scrummage.